Understanding and Managing Different Personalities at Work

 Building upon this idea, effective leadership in the workplace hinges on intrinsic concepts at an individual personality level.
 What motivates and inspires one person isn't the same for others.
 To effectively lead a team, you must understand what makes each member tick.

-By understanding your team's different personalities and identifying personality traits, you can learn how to work effectively with each individual by motivating them, communicating with them, and bringing everyone together into a cohesive team.
+By understanding your team's different personalities, identifying personality traits, and taking continued or new manager training, you can learn how to work effectively with each individual by motivating them, communicating with them, and bringing everyone together into a cohesive team.